Singaporeans have one of the most comprehensive social security mechanisms in the world called the Central Provident

-We have a comprehensive guide on CPF Special Account to help you understand this very helpful system.
-But before we jump into that, let us first cover the basics of its foundation, the CPF and why it's so important that YOU understand it.
+We have a comprehensive guide on CPF Special Account to help you understand this extremely helpful system.
+But before we jump into that, let us first cover the basics of its foundation, the CPF and why it's so important that YOU as the reader understand it.

 What is CPF exactly?

-CPF, otherwise known as the Central Provident Fund, is a mandatory investment scheme for all employed Singaporeans.
+CPF, otherwise known as the Central Provident Fund (Board), is a mandatory investment scheme for all employed Singaporeans.
 It is a comprehensive social security system that allows working Singapore Citizens and Permanent Residents to appropriate funds for retirement.

 - Ordinary Account (OA) – This is meant for housing, insurance, investment and education

 - Special Account (SA) – This is meant for old age and investment in retirement-related financial products

 - Medisave Account (MA) – This is meant for expenses in hospitalisation and other approved medical insurances.

 - Retirement Account (RA) – This is created on your 55th birthday

 Your CPF Savings account can earn a guaranteed interest rate each year.
 Initially, your OA’s interest rate is 2.5%, while the rest is at 4% i.e Special Account and Medisave Account.

 In other words, if you have a balances of $70,000 you will be earning 1% more from the $60,000 (the 1% extra in OA is limited to $20,000), and the remaining $10,000 follows the guaranteed rate.

 What is CPF Special Account?

 Now that we’ve familiarized ourselves with the basics of CPF, let us now head on to one of its specific usage: CPF Special Account.

 What are the features of CPF Special Account?

 The CPF Special Account features the following:

 - Savings in Special Account will be guaranteed absolute, reliable returns. at a floor rate of 4%. and up to 5%.